pascal-huber/resolved_static/content/index.md

 description: "I like computer science, open source and mandarins."
 ---

-# NAME

-Pascal Huber - owner of this domain

-# DESCRIPTION

 I like computer science, open source and mandarins.

 # PROJECTS